How to get an interacting conformal line defect for free theories: Yukawa Interaction on the Line

 The fermionic part of the action is invariant under this transformation for all $\alpha(t)$, while the kinetic term for the scalar requires that $\partial_\mu \partial_t \alpha$ is zero; in other words

-Note a contribution of the form $t x^\mu \beta_\mu$ to $\alpha$ leads to a shift of the Lagrangian by an overall constant, and is thus not a symmetry.
-We could make $\alpha_0$ a function of the spatial $x^i$, but this extra information is redundant and not incorporated in the symmetry transformation rules.
+Note a contribution of the form $t x^\mu \beta_\mu$ to $\alpha$ leads to a shift of the Lagrangian by an overall constant, and is thus not a symmetry.\footnote{ The constant here is order $\beta^2$.
+Infinitesimally, the action shifts by a total derivative, but to maintain this shift as a finite symmetry requires more exotic conditions on $\beta$ that we will not consider. } We could make $\alpha_0$ a function of the spatial $x^i$, but this extra information is redundant and not incorporated in the symmetry transformation rules.
 Turning on $h$, the symmetry associated with $\alpha_1$ is in general broken.\footnote{ If we make the time circle compact however with circumference $\beta$, then we can partially restore this symmetry.
 First, on physical grounds we should make sure that rotating the fermions by angle $\alpha(0)$ is equivalent to rotating them by angle $\alpha(\beta)$, up to a sign $\pm 1$, $g \alpha_1 \beta \in \pi {\mathbb Z}$.
 We further require for this $h \phi$ source term not to affect the path integral that $h \beta \alpha_1 \in 2 \pi {\mathbb Z}$.
 Thus $g/h$ must be rational to preserve any remnant of the $\alpha_1$ shift symmetry, and the allowed values of $\alpha_1$ are restricted. }

 0.1in

 There are currents associated with these symmetries.
 Associated with $\alpha_0$, we have the defect charge $j^0 = \bar \psi \psi$, which is conserved $\partial_0 j^0 = 0$.
 Associated with the bulk shift symmetry $\alpha_1$, we have the bulk current